DrJLabs/better-auth-central/README.md

 pnpm mcp:register -- --base-url=https://auth.onemainarmy.com
 ```

+Both commands are exposed via the `mcp:*` scripts in `package.json` and backed by the `scripts/mcp-compliance.mjs` CLI.

 #### Optional CI hook

 Add a staging contract check to your CI pipeline so regressions surface before deploys.
 For GitHub Actions: